Dr Yuchen Li

 I am a Lecturer in Urban Data Science within the School of Geography and a member of the Institute for Spatial Data Science (ISDS) research cluster.
 I earned my PhD in Geography from The Ohio State University, USA.
 My PhD dissertation leverages advanced geospatial techniques and datasets to achieve more nuanced understanding of the spatiotemporal dynamics of the opioid overdose crisis and its social and neighborhood determinants.
 I am an alumnus of the Center for Urban and Regional Analysis (CURA) at Ohio State.
 Before joining the University of Leeds, I worked as a Research Associate at the MRC Epidemiology Unit, University of Cambridge, where I collaborated with colleagues in the Public Health Modelling group to develop open-source modelling frameworks to understand the complex relationships among the built environment, transportation behavior, and population health outcomes.
 I was involved in the JIBE and DARe projects, which focused on advancing research in these areas.

 Building on David Harvey’s influential concept of "the right to the city," which asserts that all residents should have equal access to urban resources and a role in shaping urban spaces, I am deeply committed to finding new ways to tackle urban challenges, and to contributing solutions that have a meaningful impact on cities and their populations.
-With a diverse academic background that spans urban data science, geographical information science, public health, and transportation, my work focuses on addressing urban challenges through data-driven approaches.
+With a diverse academic background that spans urban data science, geographic information science, public health, and transportation, my work focuses on addressing urban challenges through data-driven approaches.
 My expertise lies in areas such as spatial analysis and modelling, spatial data mining, (spatial) statistics, transportation simulation, public health modelling, and spatio-temporal analysis.
 By combining these methods, I aim to advance our understanding of urban environments and enhance urban well-being through innovative analytical and modelling techniques.

 Research interests